Southwick Inn Chronology

 1930: Southwick Inn manager Joseph Garrau places a help-wanted ad for a "CHEF – First-class only."

 1931: Citing ill health, Albert Smith puts the Southwick Inn and its filling station up "for sale or lease…real bargain."
 Wilfred Hamel and his mother, Rose Hamel, become proprietors of the Southwick Inn by April.
-They open the hotel by May 15.
+William Fox commits suicide by inhaling toxic gas on May 10.
+The Hamels open the Southwick Inn by May 15.
 In June, they advertise "Hot and cold running water in rooms…Phone-Southwick 8116."
 Federal agents raid the Southwick Inn on Labor Day.
 Wilfred Hamel is arrested after 2.5 gallons of illegal spirits are found.
 His bail is set at $500 as he awaits to appear before the United States Commissioner on October 1.
 (He eventually retracts his not-guilty plea and is fined $100 in December.)

 1932: Springfield businessman Worthy F. Caney extensively remodels and redecorates the Southwick Inn.
 He rebrands it "Club Worthy."
 The new upscale nightclub officially opens on March 5, with Rap's Orchestra providing music for dancers.
 (Managerial problems force the club's closure during the summer, and Caney sues the operator for theft.)